-Brand management software platforms such as Brandworkz give users a “logo decision tree” so they can go through their options and find the best choice for their application.
+Brand management software platforms such as Brandworkz give users a “logo decision tree” to go through their options and find the best choice for their application.
 Connecting this to brand guidelines is another step towards consistent results.

 Now that you know what brand management software is and does, let’s get back to brand experience.

-Suggested reading: Software can help you with a lot more than just your brand experience — check out our blog 6 Problems Solved by Digital Brand Management Tools to find out more!
+Suggested reading: Software can help you with much more than just your brand experience — check out our blog, 6 Problems Solved by Digital Brand Management Tools, to find out more!

 Brand experience software enables consistent management